4Science/rioxxintegration/README.md

 ### 1. Run the pre-requisite Git command. <a name="run-git-command"></a>

-Run the following command where <patch file> needs to be replaced with the name of the patch:
+Run the following command where `<patch file>` needs to be replaced with the name of the patch:

 ```
 git apply --check <patch file>
 ```

 This command will return whether it is possible to apply the patch to your installation.
-This should pose no problems in case the DSpace is not customized or in case not many customizations are present.
+This should pose no problems where DSpace is not customized or where not many customizations are present.

-In case, the check is successful, the patch can be installed without any problems.
+If the check is successful, the patch can be installed without any problems.
 Otherwise, you will have to merge some changes manually.

-To apply the patch, the following command should be run where <patch file> is replaced with the name of the patch file.
+To apply the patch, the following command should be run where `<patch file>` is replaced with the name of the patch file.

 ```
 git apply --whitespace=nowarn --reject <patch file>
 ```

 This command will tell git to apply the patch and ignore unharmful whitespace issues.
-The `--reject` flag instructs the command to continue when conflicts are encountered and saves the corresponding code hunks to a `.rej` file so you can review and apply them manually later on.
+The `--reject` flag instructs the command to continue when conflicts are encountered and saves the problematic code chunks to a `.rej` file so you can review and apply them manually later on.
 Before continuing to the next step, you have to resolve all merge conflicts indicated by the `.rej` files.
 After solving the merge conflicts, remove all the `.rej` files.

 For example to install the 5.x RIOXX Integration plugin on top of a 5.10 DSpace version you have: